rust-lang/rust-by-example/src/attribute/crate.md

 a binary or a library (and even which type of library), and the `crate_name` attribute can be used to set the name of the crate.

-However, it is important to note that the `crate_type` attribute has **no** effect whatsoever when using Cargo, the Rust package manager.
-Since Cargo is used for the majority of Rust projects, this means real-world uses of `crate-type` are relatively limited.
+However, it is important to note that both the `crate_type` and `crate_name` attributes have **no** effect whatsoever when using Cargo, the Rust package manager.
+Since Cargo is used for the majority of Rust projects, this means real-world uses of `crate-type` and `crate_name` are relatively limited.

 ```rust,editable
 // This crate is a library